supertime1/Stanford-Algorithm-Course/Course_1/README.md

        ![Notebook](https://github.com/supertime1/Stanford-Algorithm-Course/blob/master/Images/Master%20Method.png?raw=true)

-   where a can be interpretated as "rate of subproblem proliferation", and b^d can be interpretated as "rate of work shrinkage" per subproblem.
+   where a can be interpretated as "rate of subproblem proliferation (RSP)", and b^d can be interpretated as "rate of work shrinkage (RWS)" per subproblem. if RSP < RWS, the master method will be most effective in reduction big O.

 ## Week 3
   ### Quick Sort Algorithm